sanazgolriz/ThatDataGirl-Portfolio/README.md

-# TheDataGlow – Portfolio by Sanaz Golriz
+# ThatDataGirl – Portfolio by Sanaz Golriz

 👋 Hi, I’m Sanaz – a data analyst and storyteller passionate about uncovering insights that drive smart decisions.
 I specialize in turning messy data into actionable dashboards, predictive models, and clear visual stories.